preislet/preislet/README.md

 ### 👋 About Me

 I am a **Bioinformatics student** at Charles University in Prague, with a strong passion for **algorithmic approaches** and analyzing **complex biological data**.
-I have a keen interest in understanding and applying innovative algorithms to biological problems.
+I have a interest in understanding and applying innovative algorithms to biological problems.

 ---